-If you’re planning a family vacation this summer, it can be a time to spark your children’s imagination as well as have fun and relax.
+If you’re planning a family vacation, it can be a time to spark your children’s imagination as well as have fun and relax.

 Here are a few examples of places that are designed with kids in mind: